walterhiggins/WMPJS/README.md

 A full reference of all String methods is available online at https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String .

 ### Summary
-In this recipe you learned how to use the *switch* statements to make decisions.
+In this chapter you learned how to use the *switch* statements to make decisions.
 You also learned how to play sounds using ScriptCraft's *sounds* module.
-In an upcoming recipe we'll learn how to simplify this module even further using Objects.
+In an upcoming chapter we'll learn how to simplify this module even further using Objects.

-## Recipe 6: Leaderboards - More fun with Arrays
+## Chapter 11: Leaderboards - More fun with Arrays
 ### Introduction
 One of the really cool things about Arrays in Javascript is that they can be sorted.
 Sorting is the process of looking at each item in an array and deciding whether it is greater than or less than another item in the same array.
 When all of the items in an array are sorted the array is like a leaderboard - a ranked list of items.
-In this recipe you'll create a ranked list of players based on who has jumped most.
+In this chapter you'll create a ranked list of players based on who has jumped most.

 ### Array.sort()
 The Array.sort() method is used to sort items in a array.
 Let's see it in action.
 Issue the following commands at the server console prompt: